The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : The expansion factor kernel

-\proof A construction of $\cH'$ satisfying items (1) - (3) is given on the last page of \BookTwo.
-Since there are no \eg\ strata, item (3) implies that each vertex is a principal fixed point as defined in Definition 3.18 of \recognition.
-If an element $\fG$ of $\cH'$ satisfies the conclusions of Theorem 2.19 of \recognition\ then it also satisfies item (4) by Lemma 3.28 of \recognition.
-The only conclusion of Theorem 2.19 that might fail is item (P) which prohibits the existence of \lq extraneous\rq\ fixed edges.
-This item (P) fails precisely if for some $G_i$ one of the non-loop edges $E_{i+1}, E_{i+2}$ occurring in (2) is fixed.
-If this happens we can still show that $\fG$ satisfies (4) by modifying it, collapsing one of $E_{i+1}, E_{i+2}$ which is fixed.
-Doing this for each $i$ as necessary, the new homotopy equivalence $f':G'\to G'$ (see page 7 of \BH) represents $\phi$ and satisfies the conclusions of Theorem 2.19 and so each of its periodic Nielsen paths has period one.
-But the image in $G'$ of a periodic Nielsen path for $f$ with period greater than one is a periodic Nielsen path for $f'$ with period greater than one.
-It follows that there are no such periodic Nielsen paths for $f$ and hence that $f$ satisfies (4). \endproof
+The fact that $f$ satisfies item~\pref{ItemPeriodOne} would follow from the conclusion of \recognition\ Lemma 3.28 which says that every periodic Nielsen path of $f$ \emph{with principal endpoints} has period~$1$, because every endpoint is principal by~\pref{ItemCHPrimeRepRotationless}.
+But to justify applying \recognition\ Lemma 3.28 we must verify its two hypotheses.
+One hypothesis says $f$ is rotationless which is true by~\pref{ItemCHPrimeRepRotationless}.
+The other hypothesis is that $f$ satisfies the properties in the conclusion of \recognition\ Theorem 2.19 (a construction of nicely behaved relative train track representatives).
+The only Theorem 2.19 conclusion that might fail is conclusion (P) which prohibits \lq extraneous\rq\ periodic strata~$H_l$ by requiring that for each such $H_l$ there exists a filtration element $G_p$ such that for each filtration element $G_q$ we have $[G_p] \ne [G_q \union H_l]$.
+This property fails precisely in the setting of (Principal Endpoints) where $j=j_{\ell-1} < j_\ell=j+2$ and one or both of the edges $E_{j+1}$, $E_{j+2}$ is fixed.
+If this happens, for each such value of $\ell$ pick just one of $E_{j+1},E_{j+2}$ which is fixed and collapse it, producing a quotient map $q \from G \to G'$ which is a homotopy equivalence, inducing a marked graph structure on $G'$.
+There is a unique homotopy equivalence $f'' \from G' \to G'$ such that $q \composed f = f'' \composed q$, and let $f' \from G' \to G'$ be obtained from $f''$ by straightening edges ($f'$ is obtained directly from $f$ by ``collapsing an invariant forest'' as described on page 7 of \BH).
+This new homotopy equivalence $f' \from G' \to G'$ still represents $\phi$ and it satisfies the conclusions of \recognition\ Theorem 2.19.
+Applying \recognition\ Lemma 3.28, each periodic Nielsen path of $f'$ has period one.
+But the $q$-image in $G'$ of a periodic Nielsen path for $f$ with period greater than one is a periodic Nielsen path for $f'$ with period greater than one, so there are no such periodic Nielsen paths which proves~\pref{ItemPeriodOne}. \end{proof}

-If $\cH'$ is a subgroup of $\cQ(G)$ then we say that an edge or a point in $G$ is {\em universally fixed} if it is fixed by each $f \in \cH'$ and that a path in $G$ with endpoints at vertices is {\em universally Nielsen} if it is a Nielsen path for each $f \in \cH'$.
-A universal Nielsen path is an {\em indivisible universal Nielsen path} if it cannot be written as a concatenation of two non-trivial universal Nielsen paths.
-Note that an indivisible universal Nielsen path need not be an \iNp\ for each $f \in \cH$.
+Consider a subgroup $\cH' \subgroup \cQ'(G)$.
+We say that an edge or a point in $G$ is \emph{universally fixed} if it is fixed by each $f \in \cH'$, and that a path in $G$ with endpoints at vertices is \emph{universally Nielsen} if it is a Nielsen path for each $f \in \cH'$.
+A universal Nielsen path is an \emph{indivisible universal Nielsen path} if it cannot be written as a concatenation of two non-trivial universal Nielsen paths.
+Note that an indivisible universal Nielsen path need not be an \iNp\ for each $f \in \cH'$.

+Our next lemma gives additional conclusions for Proposition~\ref{PropKolchinGraph}, in the presence of additional hypotheses which will arise from application of Lemma~\ref{LemmaFIX}: